 Blair, Brady, Bowes, Cavanagh, Chabot, Closs, Doyle, Heney, Johnston, Jordan, Kerr, Korry, Kyle, Leonard, Majaury, Mitchell, Morrow, Munro, Murphy, Myers, Paul, Perkins, Pettigrew, Popplewell, Radford, Scott, Siebel, Somerville, Stafford, Stiller, Truelove, Turnbull, Tysick, and Webber

-And a big thanks to my Hallowe’en companions, who spent weeks in advance of the big night, planning our homemade costumes, and who trudged up long country lanes with me, giggling and laughing all the way, who dodged the occasional firecracker thrown at us in DeWitt’s Corners, and who will always be a part of these special memories – you know who you are….
+And a big thanks to my Hallowe’en companions.
+We all spent weeks in advance of the big night, planning our homemade costumes, and these girls trudged up long country lanes with me, giggling and laughing all the way, we dodged the occasional firecracker thrown at us in DeWitt’s Corners, and they will always be a part of these special memories – you know who you are….
 Patti Jordan, Debbie Majaury, Jane Munro, and Susan Munro.
-Thank-you for all the good times.
+Thank-you for the memories.